-For Year 7 applicants, Scholarships are awarded as a result of a written exam, school reports, Scholarship paper and an interview.
-The written exam, which is the same as the general entrance test, will include an English paper, a Maths paper and a Cognitive Abilities Test (CAT4).
-Up to 10 successful candidates will then be invited for a follow-up day to take a Scholarship paper (focused on Thinking Skills and Discussion) and an interview, after which Scholarships will be awarded.
+For Year 7 applicants, Scholarships are awarded on the basis of a Cognitive Abilities Test (CAT4), English paper and a Thinking Skills Paper.
+Up to ten successful candidates will then be invited for a follow up interview, after which Scholarships will be awarded.

-For Year 9 applicants, Scholarships are awarded on the basis of a general entrance Cognitive Abilities Test (CAT4) and a Thinking Skills and Discussion Paper.
-Successful candidates will then be invited for a follow up interview after which Academic Scholarships will be awarded.
+For Year 9 applicants, Scholarships are awarded on the basis of a Cognitive Abilities Test (CAT4) and a Thinking Skills Paper.
+Successful candidates will then be invited for a follow up interview, after which Academic Scholarships will be awarded.

-For Year 12 applicants, Scholarships are awarded as a result of a general scholarship assessment and two subject specific scholarship assessments, school report, predicted GCSE results and an interview.
-The written Scholarship assessment will include two papers on subjects of your choice from a prescribed list (see below) and a thinking skills paper.
-Up to 10 successful candidates will then be invited for a follow up interview after which Scholarships will be awarded.
+For Year 12 applicants, Scholarships are awarded on the basis of a Cognitive Abilities Test (CAT4) and a Thinking Skills Paper.
+Successful candidates will then be invited for a follow up assessment, where they will sit two subject specific papers and an interview.
+Up to ten successful candidates are invited to this shortlist stage.
 Subject specific entrance papers will be offered in: Maths, Economics, English, Latin, French, Spanish, Biology, Physics, Chemistry, Geography, History, RS, Classical Greek and Computing.